A new charity – Homes for Good Trust – that began in a Kāpiti church, puts together affordable housing solutions for people who need assistance.

 The new charity will help broker arrangements between people who have property and those who need affordable housing.

-It has industry-developed tools to enable – for instance – the owner of a large house find suitable people to share it with.
+It has industry-developed tools to enable – for instance – the owner of a large house to find suitable people to share it with.

 “We can take both parties through their options and help them make a plan.
 That could involve one co-housing with the other and sharing costs, while their house is rented to Homes for Good.”